daniel-toberman/Thesis/research_summary.md

 ### Key Research Questions
 1. ✅ **Can we predict CRNN failures from network outputs?** YES - 80% recall using max_prob metric
-2. ✅ **Does CRNN generalize to different array geometries?** NO - 65% failure rate on 12cm vs 6cm training
+2. ✅ **Does CRNN generalize to different array geometries?** NO - 85-90% failure rate (>5°) on 12cm/18cm vs 6cm training, with non-linear degradation (18cm better than 12cm)
-3. 🔄 **Can SRP-PHAT rescue geometric mismatch failures?** Testing - optimized SRP shows 21° MAE on samples
+3. 🔄 **Can SRP-PHAT rescue geometric mismatch failures?** Testing - optimized SRP shows 21.5° MAE / 4.5° median on samples
 4. 📋 **Can we build a geometry-aware hybrid system?** Next - validation pending Phase 2 SRP results

 ### Extended Research Directions